cloudify-examples/cloudify-environment-setup/README.md

 ....
 ```

-The first three steps must be completed if you are executing bootstrap.
-The rest of the steps are followed regardless.
+_The first three steps must be completed if you are executing bootstrap.
+The rest of the steps are followed regardless._

-### 4. Bootstrap your manager:
+### 5. Bootstrap your manager:

 _Only run this step if you are not using a pre-baked image._

 #### SSH into the manager VM: